|by Robert Weber|

 Anke and I spent several years in and around a town, where we served on Emergency Medical Services teams.

-Debriefing helps to identify mistakes or deficits, and to learn from them.
+Appraisal and amendment help to identify mistakes or deficits, and to learn from them.

 Mistakes are part of our landscape.
 If we let them, they can teach us.
 Without them, our procedures remain narrow and inflexible.
 They show us where we need to focus, and often, what to do to remedy them.